tbroyer/oauth-servlets/README.md

 ## Usage

 Add a dependency on [`net.ltgt.oauth:oauth-servlets`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-servlets).
 You can also use the [`net.ltgt.oauth:oauth-bom`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-bom) BOM to make sure the library uses the same version of its [`net.ltgt.oauth:oauth-common`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-common) dependency (and possibly align the version with OAuth-RS when used conjointly).
+You should also add a dependency on [`com.nimbusds:oauth2-oidc-sdk`](https://central.sonatype.com/artifact/com.nimbusds/oauth2-oidc-sdk) so you can keep it up-to-date independently of OAuth-Servlets.

 Create a `TokenIntrospector` object and add it as a `ServletContext` attribute: